ardera/flutter-pi/README.md

 <details>
   <summary>More information</summary>

-  - flutter_gallery is developed against flutter master. `633be8aa13799bf1215d03a155132025f42c7d07` is currently the latest flutter gallery commit working with flutter stable.
+  - flutter_gallery is developed against flutter master. `9eb785c` is currently the latest flutter gallery commit working with flutter stable (2.8).
 </details>

 ### Building the `app.so` (for running your app in Release/Profile mode)